 Mother’s Day is coming up, and if you’re looking for a way to celebrate your mum, look no further than a day trip to Johor Bahru.
-Our 1-day JB itinerary is perfect for mums who reply “anything lah” when asked what they want, and for daughters looking to switch things up from the usual flowers and buffet.
+Our 1-day JB day trip itinerary is perfect for mums who reply “anything lah” when asked what they want, and for daughters looking to switch things up from the usual flowers and buffet.

 After all, mothers just want quality time with their kids.

-The current exchange rate is RM1 = ~S$0.30 as of 9th May 2025.
+The current exchange rate is RM1 = ~S$0.32 as of 29th April 2026.

 Table of Contents